-Even though this oven is dishwasher safe hand washing is recommended with warm soapy water.
-As this dutch oven Dutch is coated with porcelain layers there is no need to season this cast iron.
+Even though this oven is dishwasher safe, hand washing is recommended with warm, soapy water.
+As this Dutch oven is coated with porcelain layers, there is no need to season this cast iron.

 This oven is 10.25 inches x 15.56 inches x 7.13 inches and weighs 15.97 pounds.

-Go and see my full review of Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red by clicking here.
+Go and see my full review of Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red.